Book now

 So much to see and so little time!
 Spend the night in Bruges or take a guided tour.

 Bruges, the capital of West Flanders in Belgium, is a city steeped in history and charm.
 With its well-preserved medieval architecture, picturesque canals, and cobbled streets, it’s no wonder that Bruges has been dubbed the “Venice of the North”.
-As one of the most well-preserved medieval cities in Europe, Bruges boasts a wealth of historical sites that offer a glimpse into its rich cultural past.
-From Gothic cathedrals to ancient marketplaces, this city has it all.
+As one of the most well-preserved medieval cities in Europe, Bruges has a wealth of historical sites that offer a glimpse into its rich cultural past.
 In this article, we will take a closer look at some of the most significant historical sites in Bruges, each with its unique story to tell.
 So, let’s step back in time and explore the fascinating history of this enchanting city.

 Short of time to read the whole article?
 Go directly to your favorite item via the table of contents.